-since the release of The Producers, an American musical-comedy film directed by Susan Stroman.
+since the American musical-comedy film version of The Producers was released.
 The film starred Nathan Lane and Matthew Broderick and was an adaptation of the 2001 Broadway musical, which in turn was based on the 1968 film of the same name starring Zero Mostel and Gene Wilder.
-OutUK's Ron Dicker talked to Nathan Lane about his relationship with Broderick and the film of their Broadway smash.
+OutUK's Ron Dicker talked to Nathan Lane about his relationship with Broderick and the popular film version of their Broadway smash.

 In 2005, they were mostly just boldfaced names in the trade publications to each other.
 Lane, was 49, and had already been a hot commodity in theatre with a Tony Award as Pseudolus in A Funny Thing Happened on the Way to the Forum.
 He did a mainstream movie star-turn as the hysterical half of a gay couple with Robin Williams in The Birdcage, but his success in movies has been mostly in voiceovers (Timon in The Lion King and Snowbell in the Stuart Little series.)
 He says young Hollywood directors do not bother with theatre, so fat chance he would land a prime screen role soon.
 And TV after his last endeavour, the 2003 sitcom Charlie Lawrence, seems out of the question.
 The show featured Lane, also the writer and producer, as a gay congressman.
 CBS President Les Moonves pulled the plug on it after two episodes.